Crinipellis zonata

-Crinipellis zonata, commonly known as the zoned Crinipellis or the zoned-cap Collybia, is a species of gilled mushroom in the family Marasmiaceae.
-Though considered a little brown mushroom of unknown edibility, it is distinctive because of its thick covering of coarse hairs, and differentiated from other members of Crinipellis by its slightly larger cap size, which reaches up to 25 mm in diameter.
+Crinipellis zonata, commonly known as the zoned crinipellis or the zoned-cap collybia, is a species of gilled mushroom in the family Marasmiaceae.
+It is a little brown mushroom, distinctive because of its thick covering of coarse hairs, and differentiated from other members of Crinipellis by its slightly larger cap size, which reaches up to 25 mm in diameter.
 The white gills on the underside of the cap are crowded closely together, and are free from attachment to the stem.

 Saprobic, it grows on the dead wood of deciduous trees from late summer to autumn.
 The fungus is found commonly in eastern North America, but has also been collected in Portugal and Korea.
 The variety C. zonata var. cremoricolor, found in eastern North America, may be distinguished microscopically by its longer spores.
+The species is of unknown edibility.

-Taxonomy and classification
+Taxonomy

 The species was first named as Agaricus zonatus by American mycologist Charles Horton Peck in 1872, based on specimens found near Albany, New York.
 He later transferred it to the genus Collybia in 1896.
 It was given its current name by the Italian botanist Pier Andrea Saccardo.